 Banned Books Week

 September 22nd through September 28th is national Banned Books Week, an annual celebration of our freedom to read.
+Free "I Read Banned Books" buttons were available for interested people from our Library.
 Exercise your right to read by finding a great book today!

 Temporary Library in Room 113/111